-Newark and Sherwood District Council will provide residents affected by flooding with £500 and 3 months of council tax discount.
-The eligible person to claim the grant is the person liable for paying council tax at that property, whether that be the property owner or the tenant.
+Newark and Sherwood District Council have provided residents affected by flooding with £500 and 3 months of council tax discount.
+The eligible person to claim the grant was the person liable for paying council tax at that property, whether that be the property owner or the tenant.

 Call 01636 650000

 Visit us at Castle House Great North Road Newark Nottinghamshire NG24 1BY